aihua-li12/Biclustering-SSVD/README.md

 The key functions in this package are:

 - `SSVD_layer(X, lam_grid, gamma1, gamma2, max_iter=5000, tol=1e-6)`: Get the sparse SVD layer given the data matrix X at a SVD layer and the tuning parameters grid.
+Accessible by `from SSVD.functions import SSVD_layer`.

 - `SSVD(X, num_layer, lam_grid, gamma1, gamma2, max_iter=5000, tol=1e-6)`: Get the SSVD given the data matrix X and the desired number of SSVD layers.
+Accessible by `from SSVD.functions import SSVD`.

 - `clusterheatmap(us, ss, vs, label)`: Plot the clustered heatmap.
+Accessible by `from SSVD.functions import clusterheatmap`.

+Also, the optimization procedures are included in the package.
+See the report for detailed discussions.

 ## References